imapex/CHROnIC_Bus/README.md

 # API Usage<a name="api"></a>
 **Note: This usage assumes you are executing on localhost**
 ```
 * 127.0.0.1:5000/api/send/<channelid>    POST        Used to post a new message to a channel on the bus.
     {
-        "coldata": "your data or message here",   Mandatory: The data to include in the message.
+        "msgdata": "your data or message here",      Mandatory: The data to include in the message.
         "status": "0",                               Optional: Current status of the message.
 Treated as null/0 if excluded.
         "webhook": "https://url_for_webhook"         Optional: Specify a webhook to call when a message gets updated.
     }
 * 127.0.0.1:5000/api/get/<channelid>     GET         Used to retrieve all messages from a channel on the bus.
 Sets status=1.
 * 127.0.0.1:5000/api/send/<channelid>    DELETE      Used to clear all messages from a channel on the bus.
-* 127.0.0.1:5000/api/status/<taskid>  POST        Used to change the status of a particular message on the bus.
+* 127.0.0.1:5000/api/status/<messageid>  POST        Used to change the status of a particular message on the bus.
     {
         "status": "2"                                Mandatory: New status of message.
     }
-* 127.0.0.1:5000/api/status/<taskid>  GET         Used to get the status of a particular message on the bus.
+* 127.0.0.1:5000/api/status/<messageid>  GET         Used to get the status of a particular message on the bus.
 ```